 Stacey Thomson is most known to Australia as Ranger Stacey.
 Formerly a ranger and spokesperson for the Queensland Parks and Wildlife Service, Thomson hosted the children’s series Totally Wild for more than 30 years.

 One of Australia’s most popular exports, The Wiggles have been singing to children in their big red car for more than two decades.
 Originally a pop band called The Cockroaches, most of the band’s members studied early childhood education before filming two music videos with the ABC.
 The band then formed The Wiggles and aired their first TV show.
 They are now famous worldwide for their presenting skills to children and for their songs.
-The group has had many different members, however still remains popular to young children.
+The group has had many different members, however, still remains popular with young children.

 Dr Karl Kruszelnicki

-Dr Karl is known for his knowledge in science, and for being Australia’s “loveable nerd”.
+Dr Karl is known for his knowledge of science, and for being Australia’s “loveable nerd”.
 He began presenting the series Quantum which was replaced with Catalyst.
 He is also the go-to science commentator for the ABC and Sunrise.
 He now has an hour-long radio show on Triple J and also hosts several podcasts.
 In 2017, he hosted Dr. Karl’s Outrageous Acts of Science on the Discovery Channel in Australia.

 Kylie Gillies is currently co-host of The Morning Show with Larry Edmur.
-She began as journalist for Prime Television and became a sports news presenter on Sportsworld.
-Gillies was the Weekend Sunrise sport presenter and regularly filled in on Sunrise.
+She began as a journalist for Prime Television and became a sports news presenter on Sportsworld.
+Gillies was the Weekend Sunrise sports presenter and regularly filled in on Sunrise.
 She also presented the sport for Seven News and later joined The Morning Show.
 In 2010, Gillie received a Walkley award for her journalism contribution.